Sam Francis: Prints

 An avid printmaker, Sam Francis (1923–1994) combined loose strokes and splatters to create vibrant lithographs that pop with color and pulse with energy.

-This exhibition features more than a dozen works from Francis’s time at the Tamarind Institute, the Los Angeles workshop founded to revive the practice of lithography.
+This exhibition features more than a dozen works from Francis’ time at the Tamarind Lithography Workshop, the Los Angeles institution founded to revive the practice of lithography.
 By uniting master printers with painters and sculptors, Tamarind was responsible for developing lithography’s potential as an art form in the United States.

 Click a button below to open in gallery.
 Activating any of the below buttons shows the installation photos gallery